 The Tennessee Department of Economic and Community Development will begin accepting applications for the HDGP on May 15, 2021.
 Awards will be made on a first-come, first serve basis triggered by the filing of a complete application.
 However, $1 million of the funding will be set aside until December 31, 2021 to allow projects in tier 3 and tier 4 communities to complete applications.
 Please visit the TNECD Opportunity Zones directory for a map of opportunity zones in Tennessee.

 Offset rehabilitation costs or raise equity on qualifying projects.

 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 A 20% income tax credit is available for the rehabilitation of historic, income-producing buildings that are determined by the Secretary of the Interior, through the National Park Service, to be “certified historic structures.”
-A 10% tax credit is available for the rehabilitation of non-historic buildings placed in service before 1936 (the building must be rehabilitated for non-residential use and not qualify as a certified historic structure).

 The first step for a developer is to determine if the project building is or has potential to be certified as historic.
 If so, planning for the 20% credit can begin.
 Obtaining the 20% tax credit on qualifying expenses involves a three part process.
 This Project Cost Summary Worksheet will help in determining initial qualifying expenses.
 Before applying, consult your accountant or tax adviser to make sure that this federal tax credit is beneficial to you.
 Certain income and other restrictions may have a bearing on whether an owner is able to use the credit.
 IRS administers the Department of the Treasury’s involvement with the Federal Historic Preservation Tax Incentives Program.